popolo-project/popolo-spec/specs/vote.md

     >e.g. yes, no, or abstain.

-1. the voter's political party
+1. the voter's primary political caucus, group, or party

     >Carol tracks which members of the government vote with the opposition.